GYEM Against Coal Power

 In 2013, the Government of Ghana partnered by Shenzhen Energy Group, advanced plans to build a 700MW supercritical coal fired power plant in the country with commencement in 2016.
 The Volta River Authority (VRA) and other lead institutions for the project released a 120-page Scoping Report of the Environmental & Social Impact Assessment (ESIA).

 GYEM together with partners responded by rejecting the plan to invest in coal power.
 This was followed by series of actions over a period of 3 years, which included a street press conference, mass phone calls to the EPA, VRA and Shenzhen, as well as online and street protests and occupation of government Ministries.
 On June 6, 2016, the Movement, after a match in Accra submitted 1,000 signatures to the Environmental Protection Agency (EPA), petitioning them to halt issuing a permit and license for the construction of the coal fired plant in Ghana.
-Subsequently, after other actions and petitions, Government invited the Movement and other organisations for a dialogue and later halted the proposed coal power project at the end of 2016.
+Subsequently, after other actions and petitions, Government invited the Movement and other organisations for a dialogue.
+The proposed coal power project was postponed in 2016.